virtual-cast/Zenject/README.md

 1. **FromSubContainerResolve** - Get **ResultType** by doing a lookup on a subcontainer.
 Note that for this to work, the sub-container must have a binding for **ResultType**.
 This approach can be very powerful, because it allows you to group related dependencies together inside a mini-container, and then expose only certain classes (aka <a href="https://en.wikipedia.org/wiki/Facade_pattern">"Facades"</a>) to operate on this group of dependencies at a higher level.
 For more details on using sub-containers, see <a href="#sub-containers-and-facades">this section</a>.
 There are several ways to define the subcontainer:

+    1. **ByNewPrefabMethod** - Initialize subcontainer by instantiating a new prefab.
+Note that unlike `ByNewContextPrefab`, this bind method does not require that there be a GameObjectContext attached to the prefab.
+In this case the GameObjectContext is added dynamically and then run with the given installer method.

+        ```csharp
+        Container.Bind<Foo>().FromSubContainerResolve().ByNewPrefabMethod(MyPrefab, InstallFoo);

+        void InstallFoo(DiContainer subContainer)
+        {
+            subContainer.Bind<Foo>();
+        }
+        ```

+    1. **ByNewPrefabInstaller** - Initialize subcontainer by instantiating a new prefab.
+Same as ByNewPrefabMethod, except it initializes the dynamically created GameObjectContext with the given installer rather than a method.

+        ```csharp
+        Container.Bind<Foo>().FromSubContainerResolve().ByNewPrefabInstaller<FooInstaller>(MyPrefab);

+        class FooInstaller : Installer
+        {
+            public override void InstallBindings()
+            {
+                Container.Bind<Foo>();
+            }
+        }
+        ```

+    1. **ByNewPrefabResourceMethod** - Initialize subcontainer instantiating a new prefab obtained via `Resources.Load`.
+Note that unlike `ByNewPrefabResource`, this bind method does not require that there be a GameObjectContext attached to the prefab.
+In this case the GameObjectContext is added dynamically and then run with the given installer method.

+        ```csharp
+        Container.Bind<Foo>().FromSubContainerResolve().ByNewPrefabResourceMethod("Path/To/MyPrefab", InstallFoo);

+        void InstallFoo(DiContainer subContainer)
+        {
+            subContainer.Bind<Foo>();
+        }
+        ```

+    1. **ByNewPrefabResourceInstaller** - Initialize subcontainer instantiating a new prefab obtained via `Resources.Load`.
+Same as ByNewPrefabResourceMethod, except it initializes the dynamically created GameObjectContext with the given installer rather than a method.

+        ```csharp
+        Container.Bind<Foo>().FromSubContainerResolve().ByNewPrefabResourceInstaller<FooInstaller>("Path/To/MyPrefab");

+        class FooInstaller : MonoInstaller
+        {
+            public override void InstallBindings()
+            {
+                Container.Bind<Foo>();
+            }
+        }
+        ```

+    1. **ByNewGameObjectInstaller** - Initialize subcontainer by instantiating a empty game object, attaching GameObjectContext, and then installing using the given installer.
+This approach is very similar to ByInstaller except has the following advantages:

+        - Any ITickable, IInitializable, IDisposable, etc. bindings will be called properly
+        - Any new game objects that are instantiated inside the subcontainer will be parented underneath the game object context object
+        - You can destroy the subcontainer by just destroying the game object context game object

+    1. **ByNewGameObjectMethod** - Same as ByNewGameObjectInstaller except the subcontainer is initialized based on the given method rather than an installer type.

     1. **ByMethod** - Initialize the subcontainer by using a method.

         ```csharp